julian27m/julian27m/README.md

 ### Hi there, my name is Julián Mora 👋

-I solve problems in creative ways at Universidad de los Andes, where I am completing my senior year in Computer Systems Engineering 👨‍💻
+I solve problems in creative ways at Universidad de los Andes, where I am begining my senior year in Computer Systems Engineering Major 👨‍💻

 But innovative solutions also need an artistic perspective, thats why I am also working on a Visual Computing Minor in the same University 🎨